UK Jewish Film Festival: 2003

 The UKJFF became a national film festival, changing its name from the Brighton Jewish Film Festival to the UK Jewish Film Festival.
 This Festival, the seventh, ran from 25 October to 6 November 2003 and opened with Wondrous Oblivion, directed by Paul Morrison, who attended the screening and took part in a question and answer session afterwards.
 Zoë Wanamaker was the Celebrity Interviewee.

 2004

 The eighth Festival, held from 16 to 21 October 2004, opened with Sam Gabarski's Rashevski's Tango and also screened the UK premiere of Le Grand Role, attended by its director, Steve Suissa, and lead actor Bérénice Bejo.
 Forty films were shown, including 30 films at London's Screen on the Hill (now Everyman Belsize Park).
-Sydney Samuelson, with Maureen Lipman, introduced a tribute to Jack Rosenthal, including a special screening of Bye Bye Baby; Bill Nighy was a special guest.
+Sydney Samuelson, with Maureen Lipman, introduced a tribute to Jack Rosenthal, who had died in May that year, including a special screening of Bye Bye Baby; Bill Nighy was a special guest.
 The festival toured other parts of the UK, including venues in Edinburgh, Manchester, and Belfast.